Sylius/Sylius/UPGRADE-1.14.md

 1. The following class will be moved to `ShopBundle` in Sylius 2.0:
     - `Sylius\Bundle\CoreBundle\Theme\ChannelBasedThemeContext`

-1. The following form extensions have been deprecated and will be removed in Sylius 2.0:
-    - `Sylius\Bundle\AdminBundle\Form\Extension\CatalogPromotionScopeTypeExtension`
-    - `Sylius\Bundle\AdminBundle\Form\Extension\CatalogPromotionActionTypeExtension`

    Starting with this version, form types will be extended using the parent form instead of through form extensions, like it's done in the `Sylius\Bundle\AdminBundle\Form\Type\CatalogPromotionScopeType` and `Sylius\Bundle\AdminBundle\Form\Type\CatalogPromotionActionType` classes.